gh-pullbot/discord-bot/README.md

 You must either deploy **locally** or on a **paid cloud server** (e.g. AWS, DigitalOcean).

 ## Local Windows
+Primarily for players who want to host the bot for personal use during gameplay.
+This method is not recommended for long-term hosting.

 You must install [Ubuntu 18.04 via the Windows Store](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab).

 Once installed, run, and you will be asked to enter a new UNIX username and password.
 Make sure to type accurately and carefully.
 You will not be able to see your password when typing it.